Low Carb & Sugar Free Diplomat Cream Puffs. 2g carbs each.

 - a few drops of vanilla extract (U.S. option HERE)

-- whisk dry ingredients.
+- sift and mix dry ingredients.

 - using a medium Pyrex or similar mixing bowl, whisk egg yolk with stevia powder and erythritol until pale and fluffy, then stir in gelatine powder.